2-row Springer fibres and Khovanov diagram algebras for type D: Irreducible components of the algebraic Springer fibre

-In Case (V), $N$ induces on $M/\langle w_{-a}+\beta w_1\rangle$ an endomorphism of the required Jordan type $(a-1,a-1)$.
-Hence we have a $\mP^1(\mC)$-choice for $F_1$ (corresponding to a cup in the associated cup diagram) and the statement follows again by induction.
-Note that the left endpoint of the cup corresponds to a vertical domino whose sign is then handled by (I) and (IV).

 By construction, the first part of Theorem \ref{maintheorem} holds.
-Moreover, we have shown that the components are iterated $\mP^1(\mC)$-bundles of the correct base type.
-Hence they are smooth (see e.g. \cite[Section 8]{Gisa} for a detailed argument). \end{proof}
+Moreover, we have shown that the components are iterated $\mP^1(\mC)$-bundles of the correct base type and therefore smooth (see e.g. \cite[Section 8]{Gisa} for a detailed argument). \end{proof}